CLI Reference

 haptix tool tap --label "Sign In"

-haptix tool screenshot --output login-result.jpg
+haptix tool screenshot -o login-result.jpg

 haptix session end